Ras Kimono

-Ras Kimono (9 May 1958 – 10 June 2018) was a Nigerian reggae artist whose debut album Under Pressure, led by the single "Rum-Bar Stylée", was a big hit in the Nigerian music scene in 1989.
-Before he released his solo album, he was in a group called The Jastix along with Amos McRoy and Majek Fashek.
+Oseloke Augustine Onwubuya (9 May 1958 – 10 June 2018), known professionally as Ras Kimono, was a Nigerian reggae musician.
+His debut album Under Pressure was released in 1989, included the single "Rum-Bar Stylée", which was a hit in the Nigerian music scene.
+Before he released his solo album, he was a member of the group Jastix alongside Amos McRoy and Majek Fashek.